 The hazards of snow for your horse include:

 - Tripping and twisting and tweaking legs.
 This depends on how deep the snow is, how silly your horse acts in the snow, and just some bad luck.
 It’s exhausting to walk through snow that’s a foot deep or more – and it’s also tricky to pick up your legs – which can lead to injuries!

 - Snow hides stuff.
-Frozen ground that has hoof imprints, tire marks, and all sorts of other rock solid topographical challenges can damage your horse’s hooves.
+Frozen ground that has hoof imprints, tire marks, and all sorts of other rock-solid topographical challenges can damage your horse’s hooves.
 Bruises are a real possibility.
-Snow also hides ice - and I think we can all relate to biting it by slipping on ice.
+Snow also hides ice – and I think we can all relate to crashing down by slipping on ice.
 A horse going down is a terrifying thought.